cperezmendoza00/throwingcandies/README.md

 # Throwing Candies

-Physics-based puzzle video game for Android and iOS created in 2012 by Carlos And Ali.
+Physics-based puzzle video game for Android and iOS published in 2014 by Carlos And Ali.

 ## History: